hazelcast/hazelcast-simulator/README.md

 coordinator --memberWorkerCount 24  --duration 12h  map.properties
 ```

-So we can very easily play with the actual deployment.
+You can very easily play with the actual deployment.

 #### Installation